Your Online Guide to Becoming a Paramedic

 • What student support services does the school provide?

-Now that you know the type of school, the kind of paramedic program that fits your career goals, and the delivery method for didactic learning (online or on campus), it’s time to prepare for submitting school applications and financial aid.
+Now that you know more about the types of schools, delivery methods for didactic learning (online or on-campus), and considered all of your needs in a program, it’s time to prepare for submitting school applications and financial aid.
 The first step in applying is to learn if you’ve satisfied the pre-requisite requirements for entry into the program.
 If not, make plans to complete them.
 Next, examine the application process for each school on your short list.
 Finally, evaluate your ability to pay for the program, including financial aid or employer assistance.

 Pre-requisites: Depending on state and institutional policies, requirements for entering a paramedic program can vary.
 But there are some standardized factors that apply to most programs.
 These include a combination of EMT certifications and real-time experience, and completion of a paramedic pre-course orientation held at the institution.
 Here are some common pre-requisites: